Nuclear Power in Iran

 - A large nuclear power plant has started up in Iran, after many years construction, and been grid-connected.

-- The country also has a major program developing uranium enrichment, and this was concealed for many years.
+- The country also has a major program developing uranium enrichment, which was concealed for many years.

 - Iran has not suspended its enrichment-related activities, or its work on heavy water-related projects, as required by the UN Security Council.